Matrix4348/matrix4348.github.io/kongregate/kongregate-and-flash-games.md

 <hr>

-The Kongregate Flash games fixer has been successfully tested on Firefox, Pale Moon, Edge, Chrome, Basilisk and Waterfox Classic, on Windows, Mac and Linux (sparkylinux, at least).
+The Kongregate Flash games fixer has been successfully tested on Firefox, Pale Moon, Edge, Chrome, Basilisk, Waterfox Classic and Vivaldi, on Windows, Mac and Linux (sparkylinux, at least).

-*Last edited on 2024, May 18th.*
+*Last edited on 2024, June 12th.*